Kihumba/private-/Phase-B/Curriculum/08 - FrontEnd Development/README.md

 **Skill Description**
 ----------
-By the end of Phase B - Bootcamp, aspiring Andelans should be about 10% of the way to client readiness with Front-End Development.
-This means they have a good idea of how to use the major front-end technologies - HTML, CSS and Javascript.
+Aspiring Andelans should have a good idea of how to use the major front-end technologies - HTML, CSS and Javascript.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I will be able to create the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. A clone of the simple user interface created using HTML and CSS.
+1. Github repo containing a clone of a simple user interface created using HTML and CSS.

 **Objectives**